SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 Use this sample to learn how to:

 - Migrate a user's profile pictures from SharePoint Server on-premises to SharePoint Online.
-- Fix issues that occur when the Azure Active Directory Sync tool (dirsync) fails to synchronize user's profile pictures to SharePoint Online.
+- Fix issues that occur when the Azure Active Directory Sync tool (dirsync) fails to synchronize a user's profile pictures to SharePoint Online.
 - Replace poor quality user profile pictures in SharePoint Online.

 This sample uses a console application to do the following: